sayashirley/olist-data-analysis/analysis_top_selling_product_categories.md

 ## 4. Results

 The query returned the top 10 product categories with the highest aggregate revenue for each year between 2016 and 2018 respectively. *(see Figure 1 in Section 5: Visualisations)*
-Using this table, bar charts were created for each year *(see Figure 2.0-2.2 in Section 5: Visualisations)*, as well as the following ribbon chart visualising rank changes and trends during this period.
+Using this table, a bar chart was created to visualise  each year *(see Figure 2.0-2.2 in Section 5: Visualisations)*, as well as the following ribbon chart visualising rank changes and trends during this period.

 <p align="center">
   <img src="visuals/rank_changes.png" alt="Top 10 Product Categories: Rank Changes (2016-2018)" width="650">